Federal Elections Modernization Act¶

 - House expansion to 510 members

-- Multi-member districts and STAR-PR
+- Multi-member districts with STAR-PR for all qualifying states

 - All components debut simultaneously as unified system